 We spoke for 45 minutes this afternoon.
 I found out everything I was looking for.
 My last post was about Ralph Lauren, and I see lots of similarities in the way they’ve each stayed true to their visions and created a brand and lifestyle.
 It reminds me that you don’t have to be an internationally known fashion designer to have a life that’s fulfilling and satisfying.

 First of all, Gail is a Force.
 Wherever she decided to move, she was going to bring her formidable energy, enthusiasm, talent and generosity of spirit with her.
 She chose Saranac Lake whose motto is: Decidedly Different.
 “There was a Unitarian Church here, so I knew it had to be somewhat progressive.”
-It first earned its reputation as a healing town when a man with tuberculosis went there to die in the woods and instead was cured by the clean air, healthy lifestyle, and his neighbors’ love of the outdoors.
+It first earned its reputation as a healing town when a man with Tuberculosis came with the intention to die in the woods, but instead “took the cure” offered by the clean air, healthy lifestyle, and his neighbors’ love of the outdoors.
 From there, many residents built healing porches, and the town got on the map as a place for getting better.

 Since then, she’s found or created everything she’s needed to thrive which includes becoming President of the Creative Healing Connections, a Gratitude Girls kayaking group that paddles under the stars on summer nights, a Winter Carnival Marching Gnomes group and an AirBnB Experience for visitors who want to learn embroidery.